istmobiome/istmobiome-web/content/workshops/_index.md

   image: "banners/workshop.png"
 ---

-During the course of this project we created, organized, and hosted two marine microbiome workshops in Panama.
+During the course of this project we created, organized, and hosted four marine microbiome workshops/symposia in Panama (**3 in-person and 1 virtual**).
 The objective was to bring together experts from various fields to discuss questions about the ecology, evolution, and function of host-microbiome interactions.
 The goals of the workshops were two-fold: to synthesize discussions into whitepapers and to build cross-disciplinary collaborations.